xrpronin17/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/accounts.md

 [[Source]](https://github.com/ripple/rippled/blob/35fa20a110e3d43ffc1e9e664fc9017b6f2747ae/src/ripple/protocol/impl/AccountID.cpp#L109-L140 "Source")

-XRP Ledger addresses are encoded using [base58][] with the _dictionary_ `rpshnaf39wBUDNEGHJKLM4PQRST7VWXYZ2bcdeCg65jkm8oFqi1tuvAxyz`.
+XRP Ledger addresses are encoded using [base58][] with the _dictionary_ <span class="code-snippet">rpshnaf39wBUDNEGHJKLM4PQRST7VWXYZ2bcdeCg65jkm8oFqi1tuvAxyz</span>.
 Since the XRP Ledger encodes several types of keys with base58, it prefixes the encoded data with a one-byte "type prefix" (also called a "version prefix") to distinguish them.
 The type prefix causes addresses to usually start with different letters in base58 format.

 The following diagram shows the relationship between keys and addresses:

 {{ include_svg("img/address-encoding.svg", "Master Public Key + Type Prefix → Account ID + Checksum → Address") }}

 The formula for calculating an XRP Ledger address from a public key is as follows.
-For the complete example code, see [`encode_address.js`](https://github.com/XRPLF/xrpl-dev-portal/blob/master/content/_code-samples/address_encoding/js/encode_address.js).
+For the complete example code, see [<span class="code-snippet">encode_address.js</span>](https://github.com/XRPLF/xrpl-dev-portal/blob/master/content/_code-samples/address_encoding/js/encode_address.js).
 For the process of deriving a public key from a passphrase or seed value, see [Key Derivation](cryptographic-keys.html#key-derivation).

 1. Import required algorithms: SHA-256, RIPEMD160, and base58.
 Set the dictionary for base58.